mmistakes/minimal-mistakes/_posts/2016-01-03-sprinkler.md

 ---
-title: "Control your sprinkler with your Raspberry PI"
+title: "Control your sprinkler system with your Raspberry PI"
 related: true
 header:
   overlay_color: "#000"